kodgemisi/nightmare-wrapper/README.md

 Optional, may be null.
 This will be passed as JSON to `generatePdf.js`.

-See below the default options used by `generatePdf.js`, you can override them by putting some into the options map:
+See below the default options used by `generatePdf.js`, you can override them by putting some value into the options map:

 ```
 const defaultOptions = {